kingajutrzenka/kingajutrzenka/README.md

 **Hi!
-I'm Kinga 😊**
+I'm Kinga 😊!**

 I'm a first-year Applied Mathematics student at Nicolaus Copernicus University in Toruń.

-I'm exploring the field of Machine Learning, with a particular focus on algorithms like LightGBM, XGBoost, CatBoost, and DBSCAN.
+I'm exploring the fields of Machine Learning and I'm learning to create VR experiences as a member of the University Cognitive Science Club (UKK).

-I take part in Kaggle competitions and treat them as a way to learn, experiment, and grow as a future data scientist.
+In my free time (though I don’t have much of it now 😜), I take part in Kaggle competitions, work on projects, and grow as a future AI engineer.

-I'm especially curious about how technology can be used for good. 🌱
+I'm especially curious about tech for good. 🌱🐴👩🏻

-Right now, I’m focusing on building a strong foundation in Python, NumPy, pandas, and scikit-learn.

-Math meets machine learning — and I’m here for it.

-Feel free to message me! 💬
+Feel free to message me!